 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) in-class tests and (2) final exam.
+Indicative assessments in this unit are as follows: (1) tests; (2) photo competition; and (3) laboratory test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)